 At least 32 MB

 Skype (version 8) on iPhone and iPad requires iOS 10 or higher

 Supported web browser

-Microsoft Edge and latest versions of Chrome.
-We recommend that you be on Windows 10 or Mac OSX 10.12 or higher to use Skype for Web.
+Microsoft Edge and the latest versions of Chrome.
+Skype for Web is not supported on mobile phones or tablets.
+However, the Skype app is available to download for those devices.
 Note: Users on Windows 7 or Windows 8/8.1 may be able to sign in but may not receive the full experience of Skype for Web.
-Skype for Web is not supported on mobile phones or tablets.

 Find out which platforms Skype is available on.